 Roof sheathing thickness can vary depending on factors such as building codes, roof design, and local climate conditions.
 The most common thickness levels for roof sheathing are:

 - 1/2 inch: Some builders opt for slightly thicker sheathing, especially in areas prone to high winds or heavy snow loads.
-A 1/2-inch thickness offers increased stiffness and resistance to structural deflection.
+A 1/2 inch thickness offers increased stiffness and resistance to structural deflection.
+If you are in a region that sees significant winter weather, stepping up to 1/2 inch is often worth the modest additional cost.

-- 5/8 inch: In regions with extreme weather conditions or for roofs with particularly long spans, 5/8-inch thick sheathing may be recommended to ensure sufficient structural integrity and load-bearing capacity.
+- 5/8 inch: In regions with extreme weather conditions or for roofs with particularly long spans such as Kalispell, 5/8 inch thick sheathing may be recommended to ensure sufficient structural integrity and load bearing capacity.
+This is the best option for roofs that need to handle heavy snow accumulation, wide rafter spacing, or other demanding conditions.

 4 Signs that Your Roof Sheathing Needs Replacement

-If you suspect that your roof sheathing materials are on their last leg, it may be time to consider new roof installation services.
-Here are some signs to schedule your replacement:
+If you suspect that your roof sheathing materials are on their last leg, it may be time to schedule a paid roof inspection to assess the damage before committing to a full replacement.

 1) Sagging or Uneven Roof Surface: